BrianWill/japanese_vocab/README.md

 - **3**: sets the selected word's rank to level 3
 - **4**: sets the selected word's rank to level 4

-When you exhaust the list, the words you marked wrong will be reshuffled.
+Once you mark all words in the list correct or wrong, the words you marked wrong will be reshuffled.
 Keep answering until all words are marked correct.

-When you mark a word correct or wrong, it is put on cooldown.

-By deafult, the list includes only words off cooldown, but you can choose to include all words or only words *on* cooldown.
+Marking a word correct or wrong puts it on cooldown.
+By default, the drill list only includes words off cooldown, but you can choose to include words on cooldown.

-Words can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.
+Words in the drill list can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.